sje30/lse/lse-eglen.md

 The preprint server arxiv just turned 30 years old, and is seen as a valuable service by many in the mathematical and physical sciences.
 It has inspired similar preprints in many other disciplines.
-Arxiv is supported by grants and institutions (two of the four platinum members are UK-based).
+Arxiv is [supported by grants and institutions](https://arxiv.org/about/ourmembers)(two of the four platinum members are UK universities).
 As well as hosting preprints, Arxiv is now used to host diamond OA 'overlay' journals, which I believe provide a much more sustainable way forward for publishing -- free to read and publish.
 Several other approaches worth highlighting briefly include: